roger-russel/go-hello-world/README.md

 This is a simple Golang program with propose of studies.

-What will be done herer:
+What will be done here:

 * Run a src code and see what it does;
 * Run some tests;